littlethao/flashnotes/dbCheatSheet.md

 * `-d` preconfigures your app for a particular type of database, in this case PostgreSQL. _(By default, rails uses SQLite – which is a useful toy database, but can't be used on Heroku.)_
 * By default, Rails uses `Test::Unit` for testing.
 The `-T` switch turns off the built-in Rails test suite, so you can set up your chosen Test Suite for your project, e.g. RSpec.

-This will create a Rails application called <your_app_name> in a <your_app_name> directory and install the gem dependencies that are already mentioned in Gemfile using bundle install.
+This will create a Rails application with "your_app_name" in a directory with "your_app_name" and install the gem dependencies that are already mentioned in Gemfile using bundle install.
 A number of auto-generated files and folders that make up the structure of a Rails application will also be created at the same time.

-Folders important for your database:
+Folders generated and important for your database:
 * `app` – has a subfolder 'models/' to store all models/tables you require for your database and application.
 * `config` – configuration information, including `database.yml` which includes database configuration details and a routes file
 * `db` - to store your database schema, as well as the database migrations.